Anne Ratna Mustika

-Anne Ratna Mustika (born 28 January 1982) is an Indonesian politician who is the regent of Purwakarta.
-She took office in 2018, succeeding her husband Dedi Mulyadi when his second term of office expired.
+Anne Ratna Mustika (born 28 January 1982) is an Indonesian politician who is the regent of Purwakarta from 2018 to 2023, succeeding her husband Dedi Mulyadi when his second term of office expired.
 She was the first female leader of the regency.

 Background

 Mustika was born in Gudang village, Cikalong Kulon, Cianjur Regency on 28 January 1982.
 Her father Usep Supriadi was a village chief and her mother Dedeh Sumiati was active in feminist movements.
 She completed her elementary, middle and high school in Cianjur, graduating high school in 2000 before later studying for a bachelor's degree in a Purwakarta economic institute, graduating in 2016.

 At the age of 17, Mustika participated in a beauty contest, being awarded the title of "Mojang Purwakarta" in 1999.

 Family

 Mustika married Dedi Mulyadi, her immediate predecessor as regent, while Dedi was a member of Purwakarta's legislative body.
 The couple married in 2003 and has two children, with a third in pregnancy as of September 2018.
 She is also the niece of Bunyamin Dudih, regent of Purwakarta between 1993 and 2003.
 Mustika later filed for divorce in September 2022.
 She revealed the reason for divorce a month later, stating that Dedi had violated sharia and her rights as a wife.